CCI-MOC/m2/docs/rest_api.md

 This should return a 200 or other errors as explained above.

 ###List snapshots:
-We can have as many snapshots as possible for a particular image.
-So, using this we can list all the snapshots available for an image.
+This returns all the snapshots associated with a project

 Following is the call for API: